skills17/euroskills-web-development-2023/src/modules/module-f/README.md

 and working, so the function can actually be integrated into the system.

 Competitors are then asked to present their function to the other competitors and the experts.
-The presentation should short, include the explanation of what they created and how they came up with that idea.
-The presentation should be rounded off with a demo of the function.
+The presentation should be short, include the explanation of what they created and how they came up with that idea.
+Also, it should be rounded off with a demo of the function.

 ## Assessment